Ishan-Kanishka/Ishan-Kanishka/README.md

 - 📝 Experimenting with new ideas and learning about software development, Project Management, Data analysis, Embedded Systems and Networking.

 ## 🎓 About Me

-I enjoy sharing my work and collaborating on open-source projects.
+I try to live life normally without thinking what others do I enjoy sharing my work and collaborating on open-source projects.
 Feel free to explore my repositories!
 I like to travel.
 But I have never travelled before.